Zayn Malik Does This To His Hair After Getting His New Baffling Haircut

 “Can u believe that even though zayn changes his hair so often he still gets full articles written about it every time. i love my legend [sic].”

 That is true.
-Headlines broke when both Zayn Malik and Joe Jonas (Gigi Hadid’s ex-boyfriend and DNCE frontman) dyed their hair pink with their black roots peeking through.
+Headlines broke when both Zayn Malik and Joe Jonas (Gigi Hadid’s ex-boyfriend and DNCE front man) dyed their hair pink with their black roots peeking through.
 And now Perrie Edwards’ new boyfriend Alex Oxlade-Chamberlain was spotted rocking the same hairstyle as the former One Direction star.

-According to Celebs Now Magazine, the Arsenal footballer was seen rocking the same black suit and turtleneck look that Malik wore to New York Fashion Week in September last year.
+According to Celebs Now Magazine, the Arsenal footballer was seen rocking the same black suit and turtleneck look that Malik wore to New York Fashion Week at September last year.
 Alex must have been inspired by his look when he made his red-carpet debut with Perrie at the 2017 Brit Awards.

-[Featured Image by Frazer Harrison/Getty Images for Billboard]
+[Featured image by Frazer Harrison/Getty Images for Billboard]